 Skip to main content

-Which Hair Loss Types Actually Respond to LED Therapy?
+Which Hair Loss Types Actually Respond to Red Light Therapy?

 The answer, as always in trichology, is: it depends.

-Red light therapy has earned its place in the spotlight for hair growth—particularly in androgenic alopecia, the genetically driven, hormonally influenced pattern hair loss that affects both men and women.
+Red light therapy has earned its place in the spotlight for hair growth, particularly for androgenic alopecia, the genetically driven, hormonally influenced pattern hair loss that affects both men and women.
 But what about other types of hair loss?
 Can light therapy still lead the way?

-Red light (typically in the 630–850 nm range) works by stimulating the mitochondria within our cells—the tiny engines that power energy production.
+Red light (typically in the 630–850 nm range) works by stimulating the mitochondria, the tiny engines that power energy production within our cells.
 More energy means better repair, better protein synthesis, and, crucially for hair, better growth.

-In androgenic alopecia, follicles are still alive—but tired.
-They’ve been gradually miniaturised by hormonal signalling, and red light helps by boosting the follicle’s metabolic function and elongating the growth phase.
+In androgenic alopecia, follicles are still alive but they have been gradually miniaturised, red light helps by boosting the follicle’s metabolic function and elongating the growth phase.
 Clinical trials show consistent improvements in thickness and density over time and it works best when started early.

 Efficacy of Red Light Therapy Across Hair Loss Types

 Red light therapy is not a silver bullet.
-While it energises cells, improves blood flow, and enhances follicular function—particularly in androgenetic alopecia—it may not be sufficient for all forms or severities of hair loss.
+While it energises cells, improves blood flow, and enhances follicular function it may not be sufficient for all forms or severities of hair loss.

 In cases where inflammation, scarring, or hormonal dysregulation dominate, red light can offer foundational support, but results may plateau without a layered approach.
 This is where adjunctive therapies come in: